gautamkrishnar/socli/README.md

 Please check out the list of [issues](https://github.com/gautamkrishnar/socli/issues).

 ### Contributing
-If you are willing to contribute to SoCLI project, You are awesome!
+If you are willing to contribute to SoCLI project, you are awesome!
 Just follow the steps below:

 1. Fork it!
 2. Make a local clone: